Car Battery Life: Warning Signs and Ways to Get Help

 - A grinding, clicking or buzzing sound when you turn on the ignition.

 - Dim headlights, especially when your car is idling.

 - Corrosion, cracks or bulges on your battery.

 Bottom line: You don’t have a set number of days for your car battery lifespan.
 If your car battery is more than three years old, test it twice a year.
 Testing is free for AAA Members at a local AAA Approved Auto Repair Facility.

 All batteries die, but you don’t have to be stranded when it happens.
 Contact AAA’s Mobile Battery Service and we’ll come to you to perform a battery and electrical system test.
 And with the increase in popularity of electric vehicles (EVs), AAA can also service electric vehicle batteries at select locations.

-Plus, if you purchase a new AAA battery (which includes a nationwide three-year full replacement warranty), you can see the cost with your AAA Member discount using the Instant Battery Quote.
+Plus, if you purchase a new AAA battery (which includes a nationwide 3-year free replacement warranty), you can see the cost with your AAA Member discount using the Instant Battery Quote.